 “ Starting to shoot reference very often brings a huge leap forward in the work of young artists, yet it’s also the piece of advice I hear the most excuses about.
 I hear “My friends don’t like to pose.”
 “I’m not a good photographer.”
 “I don’t have money to hire a model.”
 “I don’t have good props.”
 “I don’t have a good camera.” and I say the best artists in the world use themselves for reference all the time.
 With rulers standing in for swords, with any kind of camera or webcam, and without even cleaning their studios, if these guys are shooting themselves, you can too.
 You, yourself, are the most reliable model.
 You know what you want, you are always available, and you work cheap.”

 This short excerpt from Lauren Panepinto’s blog post demonstrates the importance of working from reference.
-After reading this article, shoot digitally and use a prop to stand in for any objects.
+After reading this article, shoot / digitally collage your own original reference material.